-I discovered Eat To Live in August, 2004.
-At the time, I had grown (literally) sick of the Atkins/Sugarbusters type diets, now known as the South Beach diet.
-I initially lost weight on them, but quickly gained it all back after returning to a "normal" (standard American) diet.
+“I discovered Eat To Live in August, 2004.
+At the time, I had grown (literally) sick of the Atkins and South Beach diets.
+I initially lost weight on them, but quickly gained it all back after returning to the normal SAD diet.
 I was back to being fifty pounds overweight, bordering on obese for the first time ever.
 I just couldn't stand the constipation, bad body odor, sluggishness, and skin problems I had developed while on high protein diets.
 I felt awful and was ready to do something truly different.

-After reading Eat To Live and a couple of other books, I decided to eliminate all animal products from my diet, cold turkey, that September.
+After reading Eat To Live and a couple of other books, I decided to eliminate all animal products from my diet, cold turkey.
 I had never even heard the word "vegan" before.
 I looked upon it as an experiment, fully expecting not to be able to stand giving up my cheese, cream sauces, milk, ice cream, steak, chicken, pork, fish, lobster, etc. I decided to give it a chance for the recommended six weeks.
 Just a personal challenge, nothing more.
 Maybe I would lose a few pounds in the process before going to the next fad diet.

 Within six weeks I had lost my taste for dairy and meat.
 I could get a little ice cream on my fingers while preparing someone else's cone, and not even want to lick it off.
 I could stand in front of a plate of cheese and crackers at a party and have no desire to put the yellow greasy stuff in my mouth.
 Cravings and desires for meat and cheese were simply gone.
 I could not find them anywhere in my mind or taste buds.
-I was astounded, and still doubtful.
+I was astounded, but still doubtful.

 Based on how I felt, I decided to continue on the vegan version of Eat To Live for just another month or so.
 Then just another month turned into a year.
-By that time I had lost the fifty pounds, and kept it off for several months without cravings, hunger, or much effort.
+By that time I had lost 50 pounds, and kept it off for several months without cravings, hunger, or much effort.
 I did not experience PMS, constipation, or a migraine for months.
 I felt more positive about life and myself.
 I discontinued talking Celexa.
 I took on more work and recreational activities.
 My rosacea, oily skin, and dandruff had all but disappeared.